jkgoya/meld-hello-meld/notes/20201109-hello-meld-setup.md

     npm install

-I had errors using the latest LTS version of node (14.15.0), but when I reverted to 12.19.0 the install completed with warnings.
+I had errors using the latest LTS version of node (14.15.0), but when I reverted to 12.19.0 the install completed with only warnings.

     nvm install 12.19.0
     npm install